 The Man in Seat 61 is the definitive web site for information on train travel.
 Interested in traveling from Hanoi to Ho Chi Minh city by rail?
 Well there’s a video of the journey.
 Need the timetable for the brand spanking new Beijing-Shanghai bullet train?
 That’s here too.

 You’ll save money by renting a home or apartment instead of staying in a hotel.
-Our favorite sites for vacation rentals are Homeaway, VRBO, FlipKey , airbnb and Sabbatical Homes.
-Click the link for more information on the benefits of a vacation rental.
+Our favorite sites for vacation rentals are Airbnb, Homeaway, VRBO, FlipKey and Sabbatical Homes.
+Click here for more information on the benefits of a vacation rental.

 The above links offer places to rent all over the world.
 There are also some sites that specialize in certain countries or regions:

 - Stayz.com has over 30,000 places to rent in Australia

 - Take-A-Break global site that focuses on Australia